sefffal/Octofitter.jl/docs/src/modelling.md

 ```

 The `Priors` block works just like it does for planets.
 Here, the two parameters you must provide are:
-* `μ`: Graviataion parameter of the central body, expressed in units of Solar mass.
+* `μ`: Gravitational parameter of the central body, expressed in units of Solar mass.
 * `plx`: Distance to the system expressed in milliarcseconds of parallax.

 After that, just list any planets that you want orbiting the star.
 Here, we pass planet X.